 The GRE question paper includes both sections — general test and subject test.
-The duration of the GRE general exam is 3 hours and 45 minutes for the computer-based exam.
+The duration of the GRE general exam is 3 hours and 45 minutes for a computer-based exam.
 Where online options are not available, you can take the paper exam with a duration of 3 hours and 30 minutes.
 There are seven sections and 82 questions to be answered.
 On the other hand, the subject test can only be taken in paper format.
 The total duration of this test is 2 hours and 50 minutes.
 There are six disciplines to choose from, including Physics, Psychology, Mathematics, Literature in English, Chemistry, and Biology.

-Now that you have a brief idea about the exams and the sections, let’s have a look at the GRE question paper in a bit more detail.
+Now that you have a brief idea about the exams and the sections, let’s have a look at the GRE exam question paper in a bit more detail.

 What is the Structure of the GRE?

 There are three sections in the GRE General Test, which includes analytical writing, quantitative reasoning, and verbal reasoning.